ugoertz/kombilo/doc/manual.rst

 Configuring Kombilo
 ===================

 The most common options can be changed in the *Options* menu.
-Furthermore, you can configure Kombilo by :ref:`editing the file kombilo.cfg
-<kombilocfg>` (when Kombilo is not running).
-Finally, the appearance can be
-modified by creating/changing the file ``kombilo.app`` accordingly.
+(Choose *Edit advanced options* for some more obscure things like font sizes etc.) In special cases, you could :ref:`edit the file kombilo.cfg <kombilocfg>` directly (when Kombilo is not running).
+Finally, the appearance can be modified by creating/changing the file ``kombilo.app`` accordingly.

 Window layout
 -------------